 Thyme, like other woody-stemmed herbs, tends to grow very slowly, and benefits from an early start if grown from seed.
 Unlike basil and other annual herbs, you shouldn’t count on harvesting thyme in the first (or even the second) year, except for very light picking of leaves.
 What follows are some tips on how to grow thyme from seed.

 English or Common Thyme: Thymus vulgaris & Creeping Thyme: T. serpyllum

 Season: spring through fall

-Sow indoors late February to mid-April.
-Transplant out late April through May once soil begins to warm, or direct sow late May through June.
+Sow indoors late winter to mid-spring.
+Transplant out once soil begins to warm, or direct sow late May through June.
 Ideal soil temperature for germination: 15-21°C (60-70°F).

 Trim plants back after flowering to encourage bushy growth.
 Protect container-grown plants from cold as winter approaches, and water only as necessary.
 Damp, cold soil will kill thyme.

 Fresh thyme leaves can be harvested at any time of the year as long as the plants are established.
 Prune back any dead branches.
 Whole stems/branches can be clipped and dried whole, or individual leaves can be left to dry in a dark, airy spot for long term storage.